 Life in London is distinct.
 The lifestyle here can be like nothing you’ve ever experienced before.
 It’s a city with a beating heart that students from around the world treasure.
 That’s why we think it’s no surprise that a place this diverse has a huge international student population.
-The appeal keeps on growing, with the number of Indian students choosing to study in London has been significantly increasing year after year.
+The number of Indian students in London has been significantly increasing year after year.
 The city is welcoming more and more Indian students with open arms than it ever has before.

-If you’re a student moving to London (or just thinking about it), here are the top things to know about living in London as an Indian student to help you get settled.
+So, how is life in London for Indian students?
+If you’re a student moving to London (or just thinking about it), don’t miss our top things to know about living in London as an Indian student to help you get settled.

 How to Adapt to the Weather